GerCerv/Labaratory-2/README.md

-# FastAPI Task Manager API
+# Working with HTTP actions and API parameters

 This is a FastAPI application that manages tasks with CRUD operations.